Demontager/Hackintosh-i9900k-MSI-Z390-AC-GAMING-EDGE/README.md

 - WIFI and Bluetooth
 - Internal Network Card

-Very importan note: Motherboard BIOS has no CFG setting and by default they locked this won't allow to MacOS to boot at very early stage.
+Very importan note: Motherboard BIOS has no CFG settings and they are locked by default, this won't allow to MacOS to boot at very early stage.
 To unlock it, enable these options in config.plist Kernel -> AppleCpuPmCfgLock YES and AppleXcpCfgLock YES

-Note: USBPorts.kext should be configured on target system to fit desired USB port map.
-See: Making own USB port map guide below.
+Note: USBPorts.kext should be configured on target system to fit desired USB ports map.
+See: Making own USB port map guides below.